 App Funding Frequently Asked Questions (FAQs)

 A lot of information has been covered in this article about how to get funding for an app, what financing options are available for app funding, and tips for securing financing.
-If you have any questions about any of the information presented here, you can post them in the Fit Small Business forum.

 Some frequently asked questions pertaining to app funding are: